 I have wanted to go to Discovery Cove since it first opened when I was in college.
 Despite how badly I wanted to go, it never seemed to be the right time to visit the park.
-This past week that all changed and our scheduled finally gave us a free day to visit during the perfect time of year to do touristy things in Orlando.
-I was more excited than a five year old waiting to meet Mickey for the first time.
+This past week that all changed and our schedule finally gave us a free day to visit during the perfect time of year to do touristy things in Orlando.
+I was more excited than a five-year-old waiting to meet Mickey for the first time.

 Discovery Cove is a water park owned by Sea World.
 But instead of having huge slides and wave pools, animals are the main attraction.
 Including the number one reason I wanted to go to the Cove—a dolphin swim encounter.